A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Introduction

-To address above challenges, we propose to leverage the rich prior knowledge and cross-modal visual-language representation capabilities of Vision-Language Pretraining models (VLPs) to defend the global model against backdoor attacks, as shown in Figure~\ref{fig:overall}.
-CLIP~\cite{radford2021learning} is a representative VLP that uses contrastive learning, and its powerful zero-shot learning capability makes it a potential tool for purifying backdoor patterns in the global model.
-First, we integrate both pre- and post-aggregation defense strategies to eliminate reliance on homogeneous client data distributions.
-Specifically, pre-aggregation model clustering filters out malicious updates, while post-aggregation purification uses a global model adjustment to enhance robustness under Non-IID conditions.
-To further address privacy concerns, we construct a server dataset by combining Multimodal Large Language Models (MLLMs) and frequency analysis without any client samples, which balances privacy protection, coverage of diverse backdoor triggers, and the impact of image augmentation on model utility.
-Finally, by using the enhanced server dataset under CLIP's semantic guidance via prototype contrastive learning, we rectify the global model's feature extractor to correct class prototype deviations caused by backdoor samples, while decoupling the strong correlations between trigger patterns and target labels.
+To address challenges above, we propose an FL backdoor defense framework, called CLIP-Fed, that uses rich prior knowledge and cross-modal visual-language representation capabilities of Vision-Language Pretraining models (VLPs) to defend the global model against backdoor attacks, as shown in Figure~\ref{fig:overall}.
+CLIP~\cite{radford2021learning} is a representative VLP possessing zero-shot learning capability such that it can be used for purifying backdoor patterns in the global model.
+First, we integrate pre- and post-aggregation defense strategies to eliminate reliance on homogeneous client data distributions.
+Specifically, pre-aggregation model clustering filters out malicious updates, and post-aggregation purification uses a global model adjustment to enhance robustness under Non-IID conditions.
+To further address privacy concerns, we construct a server dataset by combining Multimodal Large Language Models (MLLMs) and frequency analysis without any client samples.
+Finally, by using the enhanced server dataset under CLIP's semantic guidance via prototype contrastive learning, we rectify the global model's feature extractor to correct class prototype deviations that are caused by backdoor samples, while decoupling strong correlations between trigger patterns and target labels.
 To this end, we align the logits distributions of CLIP and the global model through knowledge transfer to further remove residual backdoor associations.